MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users/Get-MgBetaUserInsightUsedResource.md

 Used for navigating to the item that was used.
 For file attachments, the type is fileAttachment.
 For linked attachments, the type is driveItem.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgUserInsightUsedResource](/powershell/module/Microsoft.Graph.Users/Get-MgUserInsightUsedResource?view=graph-powershell-1.0)

 ## SYNTAX